apache/trafficcontrol/docs/source/glossary.rst

 	Topology
 	Topologies
-		A structure composed of :term:`Cache Groups` and parent relationships, which is assignable to one or more :term:`Delivery Services`
+		A structure composed of :term:`Cache Groups` and parent relationships, which is assignable to one or more :term:`Delivery Services`.

 	Type
 	Types